danv159/Httpbin.orgTest/README.md

 - [Allure Report](http://allure.qatools.ru/) - Used to create test execution reports
 - [Log4J](https://logging.apache.org/log4j/2.x/) - For inserting log statements into code
 - [Jenkins](https://jenkins.io/) - It is an open source automation server to build the job periodically with required plugins

+## **Reporting**
+- I've used Allure Report ro report the test results so that give the easy understandable report to all stakeholders.
+To use the Allure report from command line, please download the Allure Report commandline and give the bin folder into Path(Environment variables.
+After this, you need to goto directory where "allure-result" folder is located.
+Then, execute the comamnd "allure serve ./allure-results" to see the report dashboard.

 ## **Methods**